When Darwin met Ianus: dichotomies of expressivity: Our contribution

-\begin{restatable}{thm} {mainthm} Let $\sA$ be a temporal constraint language that is not omni-expressive.
-If $\sG$ is any smooth digraph that is pp-interpretable in $\sA$ and has pseudo-algebraic length~$1$ modulo $\Aut((\Q;<))$, then $\sG$ contains a pseudo-loop modulo $\Aut((\Q;<))$. \end{restatable} \Cref{thm:pseudoloop} reveals the dichotomous nature of temporal constraint languages in terms of their expressivity.
+\Cref{theorem:pseudoloop} reveals the dichotomous nature of temporal \jo{and phylogeny} constraint languages in terms of their expressivity.
 Namely, any such language is either omni-expressive or inexpressive based on the digraphs it can pp-interpret; in the latter case, the only pp-interpretable digraphs are those containing pseudo-loops.
 This loss of expressivity comes with a gain of algebraic invariants.
-The \emph{$\sG$-pseudo-loop condition} induced by a finite digraph $\sG$ arises from the $\sG$-loop condition by composing either side of the identity with unary function symbols $u,v$ as in \Cref{eq:pseudosiggers}.
-From \Cref{thm:pseudoloop}, we derive an infinite family of identities that is satisfied in every temporal constraint language that is not omni-expressive.
-Among these, we conclude the existence of $4$-ary and $6$-ary pseudo-Siggers polymorphisms.
+The \emph{$\sG$-pseudo-loop condition} induced by a finite digraph $\sG$ arises from the $\sG$-loop condition by composing either side of the identity with unary function symbols $u,v$ as \jo{before}.
+From \Cref{theorem:pseudoloop}, we derive an infinite family of identities that is satisfied in every temporal \jo{or phylogeny} constraint language that is not omni-expressive.
+Among these, we conclude the previously unknown existence of $4$-ary pseudo-Siggers polymorphisms.

-\begin{restatable}{cor}{fourarysiggers} Let $\sA$ be a temporal constraint language that is not omni-expressive.
+\begin{restatable}{corollary}{fourarysiggers} Let $\sA$ be a temporal (phylogeny) constraint language that is not omni-expressive.
 If $\sG$ is any finite smooth digraph of algebraic length~$1$, then $\Pol(\sA)$ satisfies the $\sG$-pseudo-loop condition. \end{restatable}

-Our result confirms that the full range of loop conditions whose satisfaction is known to characterise non-omni-expressivity in the finite setting lifts, in their pseudo-versions, to all not omni-expressive temporal structures.
-This crucially rules out temporal constraint languages as counterexamples, reinforcing the broader validity of these characterisations.
+\Cref{corollary:siggers} confirms that the full range of loop conditions whose satisfaction is known to characterise non-omni-expressivity in the finite setting lifts, in their pseudo-versions, to all not omni-expressive temporal \jo{and to all not omni-expressive phylogeny} structures.
+This crucially rules out \jo{these structures} as counterexamples, reinforcing the broader validity of these characterisations.
+Moreover, \Cref{theorem:pseudoloop} yields a uniform proof for the validity of all such loop conditions.
+We remark that the use of \Cref{theorem:pseudoloop} together with a standard compactness argument is necessary in the sense that provably no operation built out of terms over $\ell \ell$ and automorphisms of $(\Q; <)$ can satisfy any non-trivial pseudo-identity.